UX research plan

 A solid UX research plan begins with a clear problem statement that outlines the central question you aim to answer through your research findings.
 This statement should clearly identify the problem you’re seeking to solve and provide enough detail for stakeholders to understand the purpose and objectives of the research.
 Take the time to explain the project, its background, and the desired outcomes you hope to achieve.

-Inspiration for your problem statement could come from your customer support team, who have firsthand knowledge of customer issues, exploring customer reviews on your website and platforms like G2, and paying attention to feedback received via social media.
-By assessing the existing data and identifying the gaps in your knowledge, you’ll lay a strong foundation for building a robust research plan.
+Inspiration for your problem statement could come from your customer support team (who have firsthand knowledge of customer issues), exploring customer reviews on platforms like G2, NPS survey results, and feedback received via social media.
+By assessing this existing data and identifying the gaps in your knowledge, you’ll lay a strong foundation for building a robust research plan.

-Remember, a well-crafted problem statement sets the stage for your research, ensuring that everyone involved is aligned and working toward a common goal.
+Remember, a well-crafted problem statement sets the stage for your research, making sure that everyone involved is aligned and working toward a common goal.

 2. Define your UX research objectives

 Once you have a clear problem statement, it’s time to define your research objectives.
-These objectives answer the questions of what you’re doing, why you’re doing it, and what you hope to achieve.
+These objectives answer what you’re doing, why you’re doing it, and what you hope to achieve.

 By setting clear and meaningful objectives, you ensure that your research has a purpose and direction.
 This will help you focus your efforts, gather actionable insights, and make informed decisions throughout your UX research journey.

 Here are some examples of undefined vs clearly defined UX research objectives:

 Unclear objective: “We want to understand user behavior on our app.”